AdobeDocs/campaign-web.en/help/v8/email/create-email.md

 To schedule the sending of the email, click **[!UICONTROL Enable]** then specify the desired date and time for the sending.

-By default, the **[!UICONTROL Confirm before sending]** option is enabled, meaning that you will need to confirm the sending at the specified date and time to send the email.
+By default, the **[!UICONTROL Confirm before sending]** option is enabled, meaning that you will need to confirm the sending to allow the email to be sent at the specified date and time.
 Disable this option to allow the email to be sent at the scheduled date and time with no confirmation needed.

 ![](assets/schedule.png)